Fishing Report

 • CRYSTAL RIVER

-A double midge rig with a small indicator like a palsa is a great way to fish the Crystal in the winter.
-You can also lead with an egg or a small winter stonefly.
+A double midge rig with a small indicator like a palsa is a great way to fish the Crystal in the spring.
+You can also lead with an egg or a small stonefly.

 Dries: Para Adams #20, Mole Fly #20, Griffiths Gnat #22, Sprout Midge #20